tytydraco/yessleep/out/My_boyfriend_works_the_graveyard_shift_at_our_local_Tim_Hortons_and_hes_interested_in_sharing_some_of_his_experiences.md

 Emmett raises a brow.
 "Where?
 YourGhostStories.com?
 Does that place even still exist?"

-"Oh, God, I forgot about that website," I say, laughing.
+"Oh, God, I forgot about that place," I say, laughing.
 "I wrote fake stories there as a kid.
 People actually believed them, too.
 A few even accused me of being evil or something 'cause I had the word "devilish" in my username."

 Emmett chuckles and shakes his head.
 "Troglodytes."

 I grin and lean against his shoulder.
 "Reddit.
-There's a place dedicated to creepy stories."
+There's a page dedicated to creepy stories."

-"What, nosleep?"
+"Reddit.
+Mhmm."
 Emmett puts an arm around me, pulling me closer.
-"That's for fiction, Isla."
+"Not a website with a stellar reputation, Isla."

 "So?"
 I look up at him.
 After 9 years of being together, he still gives me butterflies.